AlexanderSenf/pipelines_intro/README.md

 FROM python:3.6-slim-buster
 RUN pip install ruffus
 ```
-This should be built locally using (the tag is used later):
+This should be built locally using (the tag is used in the CWL code):
 ```
 docker build . -t pipeline:1
 ```